dalet-oss/flex-scripting-examples/ExternalScripts/README.md

 ```
 ./gradlew build
 ```
-The built JAR file can be found in `build/libs/`.
+The built JAR file can be found in the `build/libs/` directory.